-If the issue remains unresolved after following these procedures, provide clear documentation in writing to the Operations Manager through the Learning Services.
-The Operations Manager will provide advice or work to resolve the grievance with you.
+If the issue remains unresolved after following these procedures, provide clear documentation in writing to the Community Liaison Manager through the Learning Services.
+The Community Liaison Manager will provide advice or work to resolve the grievance with you.
 Most remaining grievances can be solved at this level.

 If you require further information:

-After following these procedures, if the grievance remains unresolved you can request the Department (through your Learning Services General Manager) arrange for an independent mediator to assist in reaching a resolution.
+After following these procedures, if the grievance remains unresolved you can request the Department (through your Learning Services Director Operations) arrange for an independent mediator to assist in reaching a resolution.

-If the grievance directly relates to the General Manager, contact the Deputy Secretary, Learning on 6165 5688 or by email OotDS.Learning@education.tas.gov.au
+If the grievance directly relates to the Director Operations or Community Liaison Manager, contact the Deputy Secretary, Learning on 6165 5688 or by email OotDS.Learning@education.tas.gov.au

-At any stage in the process the Operations Manager of your Learning Services, with your agreement, may arrange for an independent mediator to assist in reaching a resolution.
+At any stage in the process the Director Operations of your Learning Services, with your agreement, may arrange for an independent mediator to assist in reaching a resolution.